keboola/developers-docs/integrate/storage/win-cli-client.md

 The above command will import the contents of the `new-data.csv` file into the existing table.
 If the `--incremental` parameter is supplied, the table contents will be appended.
 If the parameter is not supplied, the table contents will be overwritten.

-### Example - Exporting Data
-If you want to export a table from Storage, use the `export-table` command.
-Provide the ID (*bucketName.tableName*) of an existing table.

-To export data from the `old-table` table in the `in.c-main` bucket, use

-{% highlight Batchfile %}
-sapi-client export-table in.c-main.old-table D:\old-data.csv --token=storage_token
-{% endhighlight %}

-The above command will export the table from Storage and save it as `old-data.csv` on the D drive.